KanikaGenesis/Cloudscape-Design-App/README.md

 # Cloudscape Design System Workshop

 This project is the result of completing the [Cloudscape Design System Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/5b7fe737-7ea2-4c4d-b572-76df6adabd47/en-US).
-The workshop guides you through building a responsive and accessible web application for cloud management using the open-source Cloudscape Design System.
+The workshop uses the open source Cloudscape Design System to build a responsive and accessible web application for cloud management.
+The web application will leverage the open-source React components offered by Cloudscape.

 ## Overview

-Cloudscape is an open-source design system developed by Amazon Web Services (AWS) for creating intuitive, engaging, and inclusive user experiences at scale.
-It provides a comprehensive set of guidelines, design resources, and front-end components to streamline web application development. :contentReference[oaicite:0]{index=0}
+The development started with an empty React TypeScript project and finished by building a basic Chocolate Factory application using Cloudscape components.

-## Workshop Steps
+## Application Layout

-The workshop is structured into three main steps:
+The project development was divided into three main steps:

 ### Step 1: Create the Basic Layout